Wright says he has answered doubters

 The 52-year-old replaced Gerwyn Price at the top of the rankings last week and became the oldest player to hold the accolade for the first time.

-Wright won his second world championship in January.
+Wright won his second World Championship in January.

 "I have always had the dream since picking up a dart of being world champion," he said.